tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_overview.md

 Hopefully not.
 The README might have a high-level summary and information about installation, configuration, and usage.
 But this information should be much more condensed/abbreviated than more detailed documentation.

 Many guides about writing README content assume that the README is the only documentation for the code in the repo.
 As a professional technical writer, I rarely work on projects that are so small that the documentation can be handled by a single page that lives in a code repo.
 If that's all you need for your product, great.
 However, chances are the README is only a glimpse of many more pages of configuration, installation, and usage detail that live in a more robust documentation site separate from the repo.
+If that's the case, you might want to just link to your docs in the README.

-However, the README has some elements that don't necessarily belong in regular documentation.
-Content elements specific to the code repo might be the following:
+Although the README and product overview overlap a bit, the README has some elements that don't necessarily belong in regular documentation.
+Content elements specific to the README in the code repo might be the following:

 * Code of conduct
 * Contributor how-to protocol
-* Issue filing
+* Filing issues
 * Pull requests
 * License information
 * Team details/contributors